nwherman1724/nwherman1724/README.md

 [PetStar](https://github.com/nwherman1724/rmp) - This project is a full-stack application built using Sequelize, Express.js, Javascript, Handlebars.js, and CSS.
 It posed a challenge that allowed me to grow my skills as my team and I built out the back-end and connected it to the front-end. 😎

+### 5 Things I can talk about anytime:
+1.)
+I am a christian. 🙏

+2.)
+I am a husband. 💍

+3.)
+I am a father. 👶

+4.)
+I love to play sports, especially volleyball and rock climbing. 🧗‍♂️

+5.)
+I love coffee. ☕

 ## Tech Stack 🚀
 ### Languages:
 JavaScript, HTML, CSS